Non-Markovian random walks with memory lapses: Abstract

 \section{Abstract}

-We propose an approach to construct Benoulli sequences combining dependence and independence periods.
-We call the trials $\{X_i, i\ge 1\}$ as Bernoulli sequence with random dependence (BSRD).
-The dependence on the past, $S_i = X_1 + \ldots + X_i$, is activated by a collection of Bernoulli trials $\{Y_i, i\ge 1\}$, called {\it memory switch sequence}.
-We characterize the property of {\it memory lapse}, which is an interval of consecutive independent trials in BSRD.
-We study properties and discuss several applications of BSRD.
-The main result includes classical limit theorems for a class of linear BSRD.
+We propose an approach to construct Bernoulli trials $\{X_i, i\ge 1\}$ combining dependence and independence periods, and call it Bernoulli sequence with random dependence (BSRD).
+The structure of dependence, on the past $S_i = X_1 + \ldots + X_i$, {defines} a class of non-Markovian random walks of recent interest in the literature.
+In this paper, the dependence is activated by an auxiliary collection of Bernoulli trials $\{Y_i, i\ge 1\}$, called {\it memory switch sequence}.
+We introduce the concept of {\it memory lapses property}, which {is} characterized by intervals of consecutive independent steps in BSRD.
+The main results include classical limit theorems for a class of linear BSRD.
+In particular, we obtain a central limit theorem for a class of BSRD which generalizes some previous results in literature.
+Along the paper, several examples of potential applications are provided.